t56k/ssrg/content/valid-palindrome-seems-pretty-easy.md

 Explanation: "amanaplanacanalpanama" is a palindrome.
 ```

 So, we can just compare a cleaned `Vec` of `char`s with its reverse.
-We don't have to worry about dividing by two or anything like that since we can just compare it to its reverse.
+We don't have to worry about dividing by two or anything like that.
+Should save us some memory and time.
 Here we go.

 ```
 impl Solution {